Last updated on January 4th, 2024 at 06:07 pm

 What about multi-band compressors?

-As I mentioned earlier, the effects you add to the mix buss are completely up to you and what works for the mix, however multi-band compressors tend to be frowned upon for this purpose.
+As I mentioned earlier, the effects you add to the mix buss are completely up to you and what works for the mix, and multi-band compressors definitely have their place but may be harder to use and to get sounding right.

 They should mainly be used for creative purposes, but there’s a couple other ways that you should try and see how they feel: